 You can easily park on the street for "free" in front of our house.
 (You'll need a city sticker, which we'll provide for $1 per entire stay... a bargain, given Chicago's limited parking...)
 Keep in mind that if you arrive on a Friday night or Saturday night, or if you have a large vehicle (full-size van, large truck, etc.) parking becomes exponentially more difficult and you may have to look harder.

-Take advantage of Divvy Bicycle Rental.
+If there are more than two of you who'd like to bike around Chicago, take advantage of Divvy Bicycle Rental.
 It's new as of 2013 and very popular in Chicago!
 It's an automatic rental system, so it's "open" 24/7, and we happen to have a bike station a block from us.

 We've been voted the best neighborhood in Chicago... for good reason!

 Our home is very peaceful both inside and out.
 We're in the back, but even sitting in the front courtyard, you won't be assaulted by noise pollution.

 Walk 5-10 minutes and you have the option of all of the Zagat-rated restaurants you could possibly want.
 On a budget?
 We have that.
 Ready to splurge?
 That's here, too.
 But no matter what, it all tastes delicious.
 We're a knowledgeable neighborhood when it comes to food and those spaces that offer mediocre food or overprice do not last long here in Wicker Park.
 Don't waste your time in the Loop.
 This is some of the best food (with authentic offerings from all over the world: Argentinian, Thai, Italian, Latin, tapas, southern comfort, sushi, etc.) at some of the best prices in the city.
 (A 7-minute stroll will have you eating at one of the best rib joints in the city.)